 The body’s natural pattern therefore becomes upset as the rhythms which dictate when you should eat and sleep no longer correspond to the environment of your destination.

 Jet lag occurs, because the body cannot automatically realign these rhythms.
 The speed at which you body readjusts itself to new daylight and darkness hours and eating and sleeping patterns is entirely dependent upon the individual.
 So while it may take a few days for certain people to readjust to a new time zone, others seem to experience little disruption to their body’s natural sleeping pattern.
+Additionally, there are supplements you can purchase the can help your body realign your body clock.
+Pure Nootropics Optimal Sleep Complex is one of our favorites, which combines ingredients that reduce sleep onset latency (the time it takes you to fall asleep) and does not cause you to feel tired and droggy, like many prescription sleep aids do.
+They even offers a non-melatonin version.

 The symptoms of jet lag can be quite varied, though on the whole, an individual may experience fatigue, exhaustion, inability to sleep, disorientation, lost desire to eat, head aches, stomach aches and a general feeling of fuzziness.